MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 Without parameters, Enable-PSSessionConfiguration enables the Microsoft.PowerShell configuration, which is the default configuration that is used for sessions.

-Enable-PSSessionConfiguration removes the "Deny_All" setting from the security descriptor of the affected session configurations, turns on the listener that accepts requests on any IP address, and restarts the WinRM service.
+Enable-PSSessionConfiguration removes the Deny_All setting from the security descriptor of the affected session configurations, turns on the listener that accepts requests on any IP address, and restarts the WinRM service.
-Beginning in Windows PowerShell 3.0, Enable-PSSessionConfiguration also sets the value of the Enabled property of the session configuration (WSMan:\\\<computer\>\PlugIn\\\<SessionConfigurationName\>\Enabled) to "True".
+Beginning in Windows PowerShell 3.0, Enable-PSSessionConfiguration also sets the value of the Enabled property of the session configuration (WSMan:\\\<computer\>\PlugIn\\\<SessionConfigurationName\>\Enabled) to True.
-However,  Enable-PSSessionConfiguration does not remove or change the "Network_Deny_All" (AccessMode=Local) security descriptor setting that allows only users of the local computer to use to the session configuration.
+However, Enable-PSSessionConfiguration does not remove or change the Network_Deny_All (AccessMode=Local) security descriptor setting that allows only users of the local computer to use to the session configuration.

 The Enable-PSSessionConfiguration cmdlet calls the Set-WSManQuickConfig cmdlet.
 However, it should not be used to enable remoting on the computer.